Heegaard Floer homology of broken fibrations over the circle: Introduction

 There are various technical difficulties involved in the definition of $QFH(Y,f,\s)$ due to bubbling of holomorphic curves.
 These are addressed by different means depending on the value of $\langle c_1(\s), [\Sigma_{\text{max}}] \rangle$.
-The easiest case is the monotone case, that is when $\langle c_1(\s), [\Sigma_{\text{max}}] \rangle > 0$, where holomorphic bubbles are a priori excluded.
+The easiest case is the (positively) monotone case, that is when $\langle c_1(\s), [\Sigma_{\text{max}}] \rangle > 0$, where holomorphic bubbles are a priori excluded.
 However, for $\s\in\mathcal{S}(Y|\Sigma_{\text{min}})$ we will almost never be in the monotone case.
 In the strongly negative case, that is when $\langle c_1(\s), [\Sigma_{\text{max}}] \rangle \leq \chi(\Sigma_{\text{max}})/2$, one can still eliminate bubbles a priori by standard means.
 For the rest of the cases, bubbles might and will occur in general, therefore complications arise.
-The main idea is then to establish a proper combinatorial rule for handling bubbled configurations.
+One then tries to establish a proper combinatorial rule for handling bubbled configurations.
 One could also try to use the more technical machinery of \cite{liuTian} or \cite{cieMohn} in order to tackle this case.
 Another related issue is showing that quilted Floer homology is an invariant of a three manifold.
 The isomorphism constructed in this paper shows this in an indirect way for the spin$^c$ structures under consideration.
 We will return to this question and various well-definedness questions in \cite{lekiliPerutz}.

 In this paper, we will deal with the spin$^c$ structures $\s \in \mathcal{S}(Y|\Sigma_{\text{min}})$.
-In this case, quilted Floer homology can be defined only in the strongly negative case, which is equivalent to requiring $g(\Sigma_\text{max}) < 2 g(\Sigma_{\text{min}})$.
+In this case, quilted Floer homology has been defined only in the strongly negative case, which is equivalent to requiring $g(\Sigma_\text{max}) < 2 g(\Sigma_{\text{min}})$ (see Section \ref{section4} for details).
 However, we will define a variant of quilted Floer homology, which we will denote by $QFH'(Y,f,\s)$ that suits our purposes and avoids these technical issues, hence is well-defined in all cases; see Section \ref{variant} for the definition.
 We will prove that in the case when $QFH(Y,f,\s)$ is defined, it is isomorphic to $QFH'(Y,f,\s)$ (this is the content of our Theorem \ref{maintheorem2} above).
 Then, Theorem \ref{maintheorem}, which establishes an isomorphism between $QFH'(Y,f,\s)$ and $HF^+(Y,\s)$, will show that $QFH(Y,f,\s)$, when defined, is isomorphic to $HF^+(Y,\s)$.

 Finally, we remark that in the case when $f:Y\to S^1$ is a fibration, $QFH(Y,f)$ is given as a fixed point Floer homology theory on the moduli space of vortices and was first introduced by Salamon in \cite{salamon}.
 In this case, the spin$^c$ structures $\s\in\mathcal{S}(Y|\Sigma)$ corresponds to taking the zeroth symmetric product of the fibres.
 In this case, it is natural to set $QFH(Y, f) = \Lambda$ if $\s$ is the canonical tangent spin$^c$ structure, and $QFH(Y,f)= 0$ for other $\s \in \mathcal{S}(Y|\Sigma)$. \paragraph{Acknowledgements}